Mahmud Hasan Ripon

 Mahmud Hasan Ripon (born 29 November 1978) is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Gaibandha-5 constituency during 2023–2024.

 Career

 Ripon was elected the president of the Bangladesh Chhatra League (BCL) during 2006–2011.
-For the Gaibandha-5 by-election he got nomination from Bangladesh Awami League and won the election by defeating Jatiya Party-backed candidate AHM Golam Shaheed Ranju with a margin of 33,533 votes.
+For the Gaibandha-5 by-election, he was nominated by the Bangladesh Awami League and won the election by defeating the Jatiya Party-backed candidate AHM Golam Shaheed Ranju with a margin of 33,533 votes.